Sabita Chanda | Assistant Manager Personnel Search and Recruitment | Maier+Vidorno

 International companies planning to enter India face several challenges as a start-up.
 Recruiting in India top quality personnel is one of the major hurdles.
 The labour market entry scenario is very difficult considering the limited number of suitable Indian executives with the experience and knowledge necessary to professionally market international products.

 As a first step, the international company needs to clearly define the skills and qualities their future employee must possess, in order to build a successful sales and service network in a country almost as large as Europe.
+There are several checks before hiring a new Indian employee that one should do.
 Not only is market knowledge and industry specific experience important, the candidate must also have very good social skills as successful business in India relies heavily on personal relationships and friendships.
 Possessing an entrepreneurial spirit, a positive and enthusiastic attitude, and the skills to solve problems are imperative for a successful venture.
 This is essential for the process of recruiting in India

 Indian executives on the other hand demand certain standards.
 Generally, suitable candidates work for established companies and have been employed for many years enjoying stable and authoritative positions in their current assignments.
 They are drawn to companies that have favourable reputations, future career prospects, pleasant work environments, vocational training, and monetary incentive packages.
 These important factors apply even more so to start-ups than for long established companies or well-known MNC’s.
 There must be an incentive for a potential candidate to leave a secure job and join a start-up.